conventional-changelog/commitlint/packages/commitlint-config-angular/readme.md

 ```

 ### Warnings
-The following rules are considered warnings for `conventional-changelog-lint-config-angular` and will print warning messages when not met.
+The following rules are considered warnings for `commitlint-config-angular` and will print warning messages when not met.

 #### body-leading-blank
 * **condition**: Body begins with blank line